MidiALF 2.x manual

 Conditions

-Conditions allow you to specify conditions that allow something to happen (or not to happen) during sequence playback.
-For example, adding condition to a step note will define if this step note will be played each and every time or not.
+Conditions allow you to specify criteria that allows something to happen (or not to happen) during sequence playback.
+For example, adding a condition to a step note will define if this step note will be played each time or some other time, or randomly.
 Same for CC value to be sent, or step note retrigger to occur.
-This adds a controlled or random variance to certain aspects of the sequence playback, allowing you to create more dynamic sequnces.
+This adds a controlled or random variance to the selected aspects of the sequence playback, allowing you to create more dynamic thus less boring sequences.

-MidiALF Conditions are fully modeled after famous Elektron’s Trig Conditions.
+MidiALF Conditions were modeled after famous Elektron’s Trig Conditions.
 Whoever invented them at Elektron is a genius.
 This invention made the whole concept of sequencing a lot more interesting musically.
 Thank you, Elektron!

 Here are all the conditions available in MidiALF: